martinsumner/riak_kv/docs/ReplicationGuide.md

 riak_kv_replrtq_snk:resume_snkqueue(QueueName)
 ```

+{: .note }
-> Riak will always be eventually consistent, any changes consumed by a sink node prior to joining will be transferred as part of the join; otherwise the reconciliation process will repair any deltas.
+> Riak will always be eventually consistent, any changes consumed by a sink node prior to joining will be transferred as part of the join; and the reconciliation process will repair any other deltas.

 ### Monitoring reconciliation exchanges via logs